 The Eller College of Management will be a top 10 public business school and a leader in digital business and the innovation economy.

-The University of Arizona establishes a bachelor of science in commerce… and six years later, a master of arts in economics.
+The University of Arizona established a Bachelor of Science in commerce… and six years later, a Master of Arts in economics.

 W.T.
-McClelland starts New Modern Dairy with 20 cows and a Model T. The venture is later renamed Shamrock Dairy.
+McClelland started New Modern Dairy with 20 cows and a Model T. The venture was later renamed Shamrock Dairy.

-The Department of Business is formally created.
-Six years later, with 550 students and 14 faculty, the University creates the School of Business and Public Administration.
+The Department of Business was formally created.
+Six years later, with 550 students and 14 faculty, the University created the School of Business and Public Administration.
 (This turned into a college in 1943.)

 The School takes up residence in North Hall.